Classification and Compensation

 - Flextime should not be confused by supervisors for flexibility in working with employees to accommodate short-term scheduling issues.
 Supervisors are encouraged to work with employees in allowing short-term flextime to address specific personal needs (i.e., needing to be present at home to meet a repairman, attending a dependent’s seasonal school activity, etc.).

 4.6.3 Flextime work scheduling requirements

 - Both full and part-time employees are generally eligible for flextime work schedules, provided that an employee is able to effectively fulfill their job duties and flextime meets the needs of the department and/or university.
 Before an employee commences working a flextime schedule, the proposed schedule must be approved by the employee’s supervisor.

 - Offices shall be staffed and fully operational between 8 a.m. and 5 p.m., Monday through Friday.

-- Schedules should include a lunch break.
+- Schedules should include a lunch break for full-time employees.
 Lunch breaks may be as short as 30 minutes or as long as an hour and a half.

 - Starting and ending work times shall begin and end on the hour, half hour or quarter hour.